title: Jesus is our Lord published: true

 When Jesus had spoken these words, he lifted up his eyes to heaven, and said, “Father, the hour has come; glorify Your Son that the Son may glorify You, since You have given him authority over all flesh, to give eternal life to all whom You have given him. -- John 17:1-2 (ESV)

-Some would reason that because God gave everything to Jesus, that it proof that Jesus is our God.
-If that is the case then Paul would not make sense when he teaches:
+Some would reason that because God gave everything to Jesus, that it proof that Jesus is our "new" God.

 So let no one boast in men.
 For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future —